-Equipment and Capital Projects address the Soft Targets/Crowded Places; Cybersecurity; Emergent Threats; and Equipment/Capital Projects Priorities.
+Equipment and Capital Projects address the Soft Targets/Crowded Places; Cybersecurity; and Equipment/Capital Projects Priorities.

 PSGP funds must comply with IB 426.
 PSGP funds may be used for the following categories of equipment.
-A comprehensive listing of allowable equipment categories and types is found in the DHS Authorized Equipment List (AEL).
+A comprehensive listing of allowable equipment categories and types is found in the Authorized Equipment List (AEL).
 Requests for vehicles of any type are subject to secondary review and approval by the National Review Panel.
 These costs include:

-- Personal Protective Equipment (PPE) for maritime security providers, such as ballistic protective body armor (not including uniforms) - CBRNE response and remediation equipment for maritime security providers - CBRNE decontamination equipment for direct maritime security providers and MTSA-regulated industry - CBRNE detection-equipped patrol vehicles (not including armored personnel carriers or tow trucks), provided they will be used exclusively for port/facility CBRNE detection security operations.
-A CBRNE detection equipped patrol vehicle must include specifically identified, permanently mounted detection equipment. - Mobile Command Centers only when validated by the COTP as essential to address a specifically required capability outlined in the approved AMSP. - CBRNE detection equipped and patrol watercraft vessel/small boat used to directly support maritime security for a facility or within a Port Area on a routine basis (CBRNE detection equipment requested with the watercraft/small boat in the IJ must be listed and also detailed in the budget).
-However, a vessel is not required to be CBRNE equipped. - Marine firefighting vessels, provided they are outfitted with CBRNE detection equipment and are designed and equipped to meet NFPA 1925: Standard on Marine Fire-Fighting Vessels - Firefighting foam and Purple-K Powder (PKP) may be purchased by public fire departments that have jurisdictions in a port area and would respond to an incident at an MTSA regulated facility.
+- Personal Protective Equipment (PPE) for maritime security providers, such as ballistic protective body armor (not including uniforms); - CBRNE response and remediation equipment for maritime security providers; - CBRNE decontamination equipment for direct maritime security providers and MTSA-regulated industry; - CBRNE detection-equipped patrol vehicles (not including armored personnel carriers or tow trucks), provided they will be used exclusively for port/facility CBRNE detection security operations.
+A CBRNE detection equipped patrol vehicle must include specifically identified, permanently mounted detection equipment; - Trailers (not vehicles) designed to carry maritime security equipment essential to maritime security, mitigation, and response (such as boat trailers, dive trailers, or mobile command trailers); - Mobile Command Centers only when validated by the COTP as essential to address a specifically required capability outlined in the approved AMSP.
+This does not include prime movers (tow-trucks), personnel carriers, or equipment transport vehicles; - CBRNE detection-equipped and patrol watercraft vessel/small boat used to directly support maritime security for a facility or within a Port Area on a routine basis (CBRNE detection equipment requested with the watercraft/small boat in the IJ must be listed and also detailed in the budget).
+However, a vessel is not required to be CBRNE equipped; - Marine firefighting vessels, provided they are outfitted with CBRNE detection equipment and are designed and equipped to meet NFPA 1925: Standard on Marine Fire-Fighting Vessels; - Firefighting foam and Purple-K Powder (PKP) may be purchased by public fire departments that have jurisdictions in a port area and would respond to an incident at an MTSA regulated facility;

 MTSA facilities may also receive funding for this purpose.
-Funding will be limited to a one-time purchase based on a worst-case incident at the facility or facilities - Information-sharing technology; components or equipment designed to share maritime security risk information and maritime all-hazards risk information with other agencies (equipment must be compatible with generally used equipment) - Maritime security risk mitigation interoperable communications equipment - Terrorism incident prevention and response equipment for maritime security risk mitigation - Physical security enhancements, to include TWIC projects (e.g., card readers, fences, blast resistant glass, turnstiles, hardened doors and vehicle gates) at maritime facilities - Portable fencing, closed-circuit televisions (CCTVs), passenger vans, mini-buses, etc. to support secure passage of vessel crewmembers through a MTSA regulated facility - Equipment in support of resiliency, such as interoperable communications, intrusion prevention/detection, physical security enhancements, and software and equipment needed to support essential functions during a continuity situation

-- Generators with appropriate capability (size) to provide back-up power to systems and equipment that support Maritime Domain Awareness (not including routine operational capabilities): - Access control equipment and systems - o Detection and security surveillance equipment - Enhancement of Command and Control facilities - Equipment for new personnel, such as personal protective equipment, is an allowable expense.
+Funding will be limited to a one-time purchase based on a worst-case incident at the facility or facilities;

+- Information-sharing technology; components or equipment designed to share maritime security risk information and maritime all-hazards risk information with other agencies (equipment must be compatible with generally used equipment); - Maritime security risk mitigation interoperable communications equipment, including alert and warning capabilities; - Terrorism incident prevention and response equipment for maritime security risk mitigation; - Physical security enhancements, to include TWIC projects (e.g., card readers, fences, blast resistant glass, turnstiles, hardened doors, and vehicle gates) at maritime facilities; - Portable fencing, closed-circuit televisions (CCTVs), passenger vans, minibuses, etc. to support secure passage of vessel crewmembers through a MTSA regulated facility; - Equipment that enhances continuity capabilities, such as interoperable communications, intrusion prevention/detection, physical security enhancements, software and other equipment needed to support essential functions during a disruption to normal operations; - Generators with appropriate capability (size) to provide back-up power to systems and equipment that support Maritime Domain Awareness (not including routine operational capabilities): - Access control equipment and systems; - Detection and security surveillance equipment; and - Enhancement of Command-and-Control facilities. - Equipment for new personnel, such as personal protective equipment, is an allowable expense.
 Weapons and equipment associated with weapons maintenance/security (e.g., firearms, ammunition, and gun lockers) are not allowable.